-Feedback 9-19-18 Workshop Comment Response

-Number

-1. is unlimited if DES conducts the competition; or Comments: Can you please explain why is there a requirement for a second-tier competition from a master contract to accommodate delegated authority?
-Master contract holder should be initially engaged with the end user when there is an intent to do a special delegated authority purchase.
-2. is limited to an agency's delegated authority if the agency (not DES) conducts the competition; b. agencies must use existing [[qualified master contracts]] unless the contract cannot justifiably satisfy the agency's needs; Comments: I agree but who monitors this?
+Feedback Number 9-19-18 Workshop Comment Response is unlimited if DES conducts the competition; or Comments: Can you please explain why is there a requirement for a second-tier competition from a master contract to accommodate delegated authority?
+Master contract holder should be initially engaged with the end user when there is an intent to do a special delegated authority purchase. is limited to an agency's delegated authority if the agency (not DES) conducts the competition; agencies must use existing [[qualified master contracts]] unless the contract cannot justifiably satisfy the agency's needs; Comments: I agree but who monitors this?
 Who has authority to determine if the agency failed to follow the protocol, who is the enforcer?
-How do you let the agency know that they inappropriately used this process? c. for IT goods and services, agencies may also be required to receive approval from the Office of the Chief Information Officer (OCIO) per OCIO Policy #121.
+How do you let the agency know that they inappropriately used this process? for IT goods and services, agencies may also be required to receive approval from the Office of the Chief Information Officer (OCIO) per OCIO Policy #121.
 Agencies should confer with their assigned OCIO consultant.
-DES IT liaisons will also be available to assist agencies; and d. agencies may implement additional procurement restrictions or requirements at the agency level.
-Comments: Please be more specific on this as such is not a special delegation of authority unless it exceeds the agency's general delegation.
+DES IT liaisons will also be available to assist agencies; and agencies may implement additional procurement restrictions or requirements at the agency level.
+Comments: Please be more specific on this as such agency's general delegation.
 3.b.
 DES reviews an agency's procurement practices, including their use of master contracts, through the risk assessment process.
 In addition, the State Auditor's Office (SAO) periodically audits state agencies' procurement practices.
 DES also reviews SAO audit findings, and examines the agency's remedial plan of action for those findings.
 An agency's audit history informs DES' grant of delegated authority.
 3.d.
 This clarification has been added to Section 3.
 4.a Section 3.a notifies agencies about the appropriate steps to take when they discover they will be exceeding their authority.
 In this circumstance, an agency's director should notify the DES Director as soon as they become aware that the authority is going to be exceeded, so DES can work with the agency on this issue.
 Clarification has been added to the policy and FAQ to address this comment.
 4.b.iii.
 When an agency receives additional delegated authority, an agency is required to comply with all applicable procurement laws, rules and policies.
 This compliance requires transparency, fairness, and equity.
 4.c.vii.
 DES welcomes and regularly receives constructive feedback from stakeholders, who contact us at our Contracts and Purchasing Resource Center.
 Contact information - e-mail: contractingandpurchasing@des.wa.gov, or phone: (360) 407-2210.
-The Contracts and Purchasing Resource Center transmits all communications to the relevant procurement professionals.
+The Contracts and Purchasing Resource Center transmits all